Kezzryn/Advent-of-Code/2015/README.md

 - The tricky part was getting the LINQ right for the Part 2 GroupBy clause.

 Day 15 - Science for Hungry People
+- Hillclimbing, here we come.
+-

 Day 16 - Aunt Sue
 - Pattern matching with incomplete data.
 - Future fun: Rework as a Where clause.

 Day 17 - No Such Thing as Too Much
+- Combinorial problem.
+- Used the bit technique from 2022 Day 16 to track the container patterns.

 Day 18 - Like a GIF For Your Yard